 The 2019 Cincinnati Reds lineup was not just bad, it was awful.
 It finished 25th in the league in wRC+ and 22nd in wOBA.
 Cincinnati was a bottom-of-the-barrel offensive team with below-average hitting coming from five different positions.
 This lack of offensive prowess created a lineup that did not offer much top-tier fantasy offense.
 Eugenio Suarez was a star, and a half-season of Aristides Aquino offered solid power, but only in the deepest of deep leagues were the other Reds hitters useful.
-However, with the Reds looking to be competitive in 2020, expect their lineup to get some significant upgrades over the offseason.
-We’ll take a look at the projected lineup but update it as changes are made.
+However, with the Reds looking to be competitive in 2020, the lineup has undergone some serious changes.
+Let’s take a look.

-- ADDITIONS: Mike Moustakas, Shogo Akiyama, Travis Jankowski, Mark Payton
+- ADDITIONS: Nicholas Castellanos, Mike Moustakas, Shogo Akiyama, Travis Jankowski, Mark Payton

 - SUBTRACTIONS: Jose Iglesias, Jose Peraza, Derek Dietrich